IBM-Security/verify-access-operator/README.md

 ### RedHat OpenShift Environment

-The IBM Security Verify Access Operator is available from the RedHat community operator catalog.
+The IBM Verify Identity Access Operator is available from the RedHat community operator catalog.
 Information on how to install a community operator in OpenShift can be obtained from the official RedHat OpenShift documentation.

 ### Standard Kubernetes Environment